-Bristol SU passes motion to make the university plant-based
+Bristol SU passes motion to support plant-based catering across university campus

 The student motion’s goal is to ‘end the climate crisis’ at Bristol Uni